 How to Make Camote Enmielado (Mexican Candied Sweet Potatoes)

-If you’re a fan of calabazas dulces, or Mexican candied pumpkin, you’re in for a real treat!
+If you’re a fan of calabazas dulces (Mexican candied pumpkin), you’re in for a real treat!
 Camote enmielado is a much easier version of this recipe, only it’s made with sweet potatoes.

 FUN FACT: Camote enmielado’s cousin, the roasted camote, is a popular street food in Mexico City.
-Vendors cook sweet potatoes in large, mobile ovens that emit a loud whistle when releasing steam, signaling delicious, caramelized camotes ready to be served!
+Vendors cook sweet potatoes in large, mobile ovens that emit a loud whistle when releasing steam, signaling that there are delicious, caramelized camotes ready to be served!

 INGREDIENTS YOU’LL NEED

-- Camote (sweet potato): Washed and cut into 1-inch slices.
-I like to use the smaller organic sweet potatoes that come in a bag at Trader Joe’s.
+The ingredients you’ll need to make this dish are simple: camote (sweet potato), piloncillo (unrefined cane sugar in cone form), canela cinnamon sticks, cloves, and water.
+PRO TIP: I like to use the smallest organic sweet potatoes that come in a bag at Trader Joe’s.

 STEP-BY-STEP INSTRUCTIONS